ryannaidji/Machine-Learning-Portfolio/SettingUpAnAIEcosystem/README.md

 This directory contains courses and exercises on setting up an AI ecosystem.
 You will find information on hardware setup, virtualization technologies, and AI frameworks and tools.

+> [!NOTE]
+>
+> This course is more focused on setting up an AI ecosystem.
+We will concentrate on a course project for the final chapter.

 ## Chapter 1: Setting Up a Hardware Environment for AI

 1. [Installation and Introduction to Linux Operating System](./Chapter1_Hardware_Environment/01_Linux_Installation_and_Introduction.md)